-- 3.5 Under the Public Health Act 1936, local authorities in England and Wales have a power, but not a duty, to provide toilets for use by the public. - 3.6 In 2013 a scrutiny panel was established in response to concerns about the future provision of the service in light of the Council's financial pressures.
-The terms of reference for the Panel were to consider:

-- The future of the service - Future funding - Types of provision - Improving general access to the service - Improving access to the service for particular need groups - 3.7 In 2014, a trial was introduced at the West Pier Arches toilet to charge users 30p for using the facilities.
-To date, £24,876 of income has been generated at this site and there has been little or no evidence from users to indicate they are dissatisfied with this charge. - 3.8 In January 2015 a recommendation was accepted by the Brighton & Hove Publicly Accessible Toilets Scrutiny Panel that Brighton & Hove City Council would develop an action plan for publicly accessible toilets in the city.
-This included a recommendation that through a procurement process, the Panel would encourage alternative models of service provision which have investment and income related outcomes to minimise the cost to the authority. - 3.9 In June 2017, Healthmatic commenced a 10 year contract for the maintenance and refurbishment of public conveniences.
+- 3.17 Under the Public Health Act 1936, local authorities in England and Wales have a power, but not a duty, to provide toilets for use by the public. - 3.18 In 2013 a scrutiny panel was established in response to concerns about the future provision of the service in light of the Council's financial pressures.
+The terms of reference for the Panel were to consider: - The future of the service - Future funding - Types of provision - Improving general access to the service - Improving access to the service for particular need groups - 3.19 In 2014, a trial was introduced at the West Pier Arches toilet to charge users 30p for using the facilities.
+To date, £24,876 of income has been generated at this site and there has been little or no evidence from users to indicate they are dissatisfied with this charge. - 3.20 In January 2015, a recommendation was accepted by the Brighton & Hove Publically Accessible Toilets Scrutiny Panel that Brighton & Hove City Council would develop an action plan for publicly accessible toilets in the city.
+This included a recommendation that through a procurement process, the Panel would encourage alternative models of service provision which have investment and related outcomes to minimise the cost to the authority. - 3.21 In June 2017, Healthmatic commenced a 10 year contract for the maintenance and refurbishment of public conveniences.
 This contract includes a profit sharing arrangement as part of an income generating business model as well as the investment of capital funding to refurbish a number of facilities across the City.
-The contract specifies that Healthmatic will be allocated the first £75,000 of income per annum and the split will then be 70/30 in favour of Brighton & Hove. - 3.10 The Capital Investment Programme funding will be allocated to the refurbishment of 12 public convenience sites to improve the standard of the facilities overall and install charging mechanisms in order to generate income.
+The contract specifies that Healthmatic will be allocated the first £75,000 of income per annum and the split will then be 70/30 in favour of Brighton & Hove. - 3.22 All accessible toilets will remain free of charge with use of a radar key